Upgrading Local Community Amenities

 One of the most important amenities included in many communities today is a clubhouse where large groups of visitors can be accommodated.
 People who are busy do not necessarily want to rearrange their home space to fit a large group, and they see it as a way to entertain in style without added expense.
 Many newer clubhouses are constructed with this fact in mind, and it is often a selling point for agents who are tempting people to move to a particular neighbourhood.
 The clubhouse must be pleasing to the eye, and it must be large enough to house entire extended families for important gatherings.

 Few communities built today ignore the needs of prospective buyers, and the population has let the planners know that exercise is an important part of their lives.
 They want a pool where they can stretch and strengthen their muscles, but they also want an area where their entire family can play in the water.
 For those who are serious about keeping fit, exercise rooms are an added bonus they believe should be included in the price of their home.
 Both of these amenities must be built to fit the needs of the homeowners, and they must be as attractive as they are useful.

 Building the Amenities

 Making the choice to upgrade community amenities is a sound business practice in today’s housing markets, and builders are willing to do what it takes to make sales.
-For prospective buyers, clubhouses and exercise areas are added bonuses where they can enjoy working out without leaving their neighborhood.
+To promote being environmentally friendly, it's best to use recycled material where possible like recycled glass.
+For prospective buyers, clubhouses and exercise areas are added bonuses where they can enjoy working out without leaving their neighbourhood.
 Existing homeowners appreciate them as well because they add value to their homes by expanding the range of services and enhancing the community as a whole.